The Unofficial Ranking of Guinness’ Most Iconic Animal Ads

 If you’ve ever stepped foot in an Irish bar, you’ve likely seen some of Guinness’ vintage posters.
 The genius ads, designed by artist John Gilroy, have delighted beer drinkers for decades.
 And, in honor of St. Patrick’s Day, we’re taking a look at the most iconic Guinness mascots of all time.
 Cheers!

 I don’t think the zookeeper is getting this pint back.
 The animal is even shedding crocodile tears!
+Not a huge Guinness fan?
+Reach for one of these other Irish beers.

 At first, a pelican was thought to be the crowning bird of Guinness.
 But then, one of the ad campaign’s copywriters, Dorothy Sayers, made a change that would alter history.
 Keep reading to find out which.